Letters from Harold Edward 'Pompey' Elliot to his family, November 1918 - February 1919 - Part 4

 war before that.
 So there were

-bad old times 400 years ago
+sad old times 400 years ago

-just like there are now & loving
+just like there are now & having

-xxxxx old ladies like my Katie
+sweet old ladies like my Katie

-to cheer & comfort their old men
+to cheer & comfort their old men.

 There is not a bit of news to